Components of the GC Flow Builder - Online Help | Zoho Desk

 For example, if the customer wants to customize the furniture then in the back end the flow will be built such that the customer is navigated to the blocks that display the appropriate question or image for example, the customer can be asked "What do you want to customize?"

-There are four types of actions blocks:
+There are five types of actions blocks:

-Jump Block
+A. Jump Block

 This block helps to navigate from: